rern/RuneUI_enhancement/README.md

 	- Prevent `coverarts` update on play / pause in the same song
 	- Use local `jquery-ui.min.js` instead of online
 	- Fix missing `lato-bolditalic-webfont`
-	- Remove screen saver items if disabled or if disable local browser

 >[Install](#install)
 >[Functional](#functional)